Updated Mar 05, 2026

-Effective communication between students and their supervisors, lecturers, or tutors shapes understanding, belonging and progress.
-Students value concise, substantive replies that help them navigate modules and assessments, and they notice when channels and response times are ambiguous.
-Where staff prioritise approachability and set expectations about how and when to get help, students engage more confidently with complex managerial concepts.
-Text analysis and student surveys provide a reliable read on where to tighten practice, supporting targeted improvements that reflect the dynamics of management education.
+Effective communication between students and supervisors, lecturers, or tutors shapes understanding, belonging, and progress.
+Students value concise, substantive replies that help them navigate modules and assessments, and they notice when channels and response times are unclear.
+When staff set expectations about how and when to get help, students engage more confidently with complex managerial concepts.
+Text analysis and student surveys can show where communication breaks down (including how to analyse open-text NSS comments), so teams can target improvements that fit the realities of management education.

 How does responsiveness shape learning in management studies?